pulumi/docs/pulumi-hugo/themes/default/content/blog/next-level-iac-pulumi-runtime-logic/index.md

     result = client.create_invalidation(
         DistributionId=id,
         InvalidationBatch={
-            "CallerReference": f"invalidation-{str(time.time)}",
+            "CallerReference": f"invalidation-{time.time()}",
             "Paths": {
                 "Quantity": 1,
-                "Items": [ "/*" ],
+                "Items": ["/*"],
             },
         },
     )

+    print(
-    print(f"Cache invalidation of distribution {id}: {result['Invalidation']['Status']}.")
+        f"Cache invalidation for distribution {id}: {result['Invalidation']['Status']}."
+    )

 # Register a function to be invoked before the program exits.
-async def invalidate(id):
-    await asyncio.to_thread(create_invalidation, id)

-# Wait for the distribution ID to become available.
-cdn.id.apply(lambda id: invalidate(id))
+cdn.id.apply(lambda id: atexit.register(lambda: create_invalidation(id)))
 ```

-The relevant code is the call to [`asyncio.to_thread()`](https://docs.python.org/3/library/asyncio-task.html#running-in-threads), which registers a function to be invoked just before the program exits using the resolved ID of the distribution.
+The relevant code is the call to [`atexit.register()`](https://docs.python.org/3/library/atexit.html), which registers a function to be invoked just before the program exits using the resolved ID of the distribution.
 (For more on how the `apply()` method works, see [Inputs and Outputs](https://www.pulumi.com/docs/concepts/inputs-outputs/).)
 The function returns early for Pulumi previews --- no sense clearing the cache if the site hasn't changed --- and uses [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to submit the invalidation request to CloudFront, naming it uniquely with a timestamp and logging the result to the console:

 {{% /choosable %}}